 In addition to the three new benefits listed above, you’ll also continue to enjoy these benefits:

-- For checked bag for you and one travel companion
+- Free checked bag for you and one travel companion

 - Priority boarding